Corporate Governance Guidelines and Board Charter

 When the Chairman is an affiliated director or otherwise not independent under applicable securities laws, a member of the Company’s management, or when the independent directors determine that it is in the best interests of the Company, the independent directors will appoint from among themselves a Lead Independent Director.
 The Lead Independent Director will: (a) preside at all meetings of the Board at which the Chairman is not present, (b) preside over each meeting of non-management directors, (c) have the authority to call meetings of non-management directors, (d) help facilitate communication between the Chairman/CEO and the non-management directors, (e) advise with respect to the Board’s agenda, (f) ensure that the Board is able to function independently of management; (g) serve as the leader of the Board on matters of corporate governance; and (h) if requested by major shareholders, ensure his or her availability for direct communication.
 If the Chairman is an independent director, then the duties for the Lead Independent Director described above shall be part of the duties of the Chairman.

 4. Board Committees.
-The Board has established the following Committees to assist it in discharging its responsibilities: (a) Audit; (b) Compensation; (c) Nominating and Corporate Governance; and (d) Executive.
-The current charters of the Audit, Compensation and Nominating and Corporate Governance Committees are published on the Company’s website and will be mailed to shareholders on written request.
+The Board has established the following standing Committees to assist it in discharging its responsibilities: (a) Audit; (b) Compensation; (c) Nominating and Corporate Governance; and (d) Executive.
+The current charters of the Audit, Compensation and Nominating and Corporate Governance Committees are published on the Company’s website and will be provided to shareholders on written request.
 Members of each of these Committees (including the Committee Chairs) are appointed by the Board and may be removed by the Board in its discretion.
 The Committee Chairs report the highlights of their meetings to the Board following each meeting of their respective Committees.
 The Committees may hold meetings in conjunction with the Board.

 Each of the members of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee will be independent under applicable securities laws.
+The Company will afford access to the Company’s employees, professional advisers and other resources, if needed, to enable Committee members to carry out their responsibilities.

 5. Selection of Directors.
 The Board’s Nominating and Corporate Governance Committee shall be responsible for identifying qualified individuals to become Board members and selecting or recommending to the Board director nominees for each meeting of the shareholders at which one or more directors will be elected and for vacancies the Board chooses to fill.